cossacklabs/rd_themis/README.md

-# rd_themis
+# Rd_Themis

 Redis module for Themis
 ===

-This module provides a simple and secure way to store data in Redis and later get them.
+This module provides a simple and secure way to store data in Redis via encrypting/decrypting with various [Themis](https://www.github.com/cossacklabs/themis) primitives.

+It is Apache 2.0 licensed, so you may use it quite freely.

 Quick start guide
 ---